ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

     from the boxes.
 8. The product review process seems to be manual, so it takes a long time for product reviews to be approved.
+9. Delivery drivers often request the user to sign for the delivery even though a PIN is already required in order to accept delivery.
-9. Delivery drivers drive off if the user does not hear them hooting, and also do not give the user sufficient time to meet them before driving off.
+10. Delivery drivers drive off if the user does not hear them hooting, and also do not give the user sufficient time to meet them before driving off.
-10. Delivery handover is slow and inefficient and requires a lot of patience most of the time.
+11. Delivery handover is slow and inefficient and requires a lot of patience most of the time.

 ## Conclusion